mmerrell/support-tracker/README.md

 - Heartbeats from long-running tasks
 - Compensation activities for failed steps (if an agent takes too long to respond and we need to reassign, etc)
 - Demonstration of race condition handling during API/db calls
+- ~~Need to reduce the amount of code in the workflow--much of it is repetitive and boilerplate~~